US defends decision to shoot down three unidentified objects

 People are also reading…

-The weeks-long succession of objects, starting with a giant white orb first detected over U.S. skies in late January, has puzzled American officials and captivated curiosity around the world.
 Though the three most recent objects differed in size, maneuverability and other characteristics from the surveillance balloon shot down Feb.
-4 off the Carolina coast, officials moved to eliminate each one from the sky — actions that Pentagon officials believe has no peacetime precedent.
+4 off the Carolina coast, officials moved to eliminate each one from the sky — actions that Pentagon officials believe have no peacetime precedent.

 "Because we have not been able to definitively assess what these most recent objects are, we acted out of an abundance of caution," Kirby said.

-One possibility that the U.S. has been able to rule out, officials said Monday, is any connection to extraterrestrial activity.
+One possibility that the U.S. has been able to rule out is any connection to extraterrestrial activity, the White House said Monday, tamping down lighthearted public speculation about aliens and outer space.

+"There is no — again, no — indication of aliens or extraterrestrial activity with these recent takedowns," White House press secretary Karine Jean-Pierre said at the outset of a press briefing.

 Kirby spoke from the White House podium hours after China alleged that more than 10 U.S. high-altitude balloons have flown in its airspace during the past year without its permission.
 American officials have vigorously denied the claim, with Kirby saying Monday, "We are not flying surveillance balloons over China."